Shadow Priest DPS Macros and Addons — Shadowlands 9.2.5

-If you were looking for WoW Classic content, please refer to our Classic Priest addons and macros.
+If you were looking for TBC Classic content, please refer to our TBC Priest addons and macros.

 Generic Macros for Priests